Lloyd Aviation: History

-In the late 1980s Lloyd Aviation began to decline with the company selling off its Queensland division to Norfolk Group (with some of the routes, assets and staff transferred to Queensland Pacific Airlines) and ceasing all operations from Adelaide, with the exception of their Kingscote service.
-During the pilots' dispute of 1989 Lloyd Aviation began operating a leased Fokker F.28 to and from Norfolk Island on behalf of East-West Airlines.
+In the late 1980s Lloyd Aviation began to decline with the company selling off its Queensland division to Norfolk Group with some of the routes, assets and staff transferred to Queensland Pacific Airlines and ceasing all operations from Adelaide, with the exception of their Kingscote service.
+The airline was sold to TNT in 1988.

+During the pilots' dispute of 1989 Lloyd Aviation began operating a leased Fokker F28 to and from Norfolk Island on behalf of East-West Airlines.
 During December 1989 the airline also introduced Short 330s on the Adelaide to Kingscote route, with the aircraft also being used for freight.
 In 1990, with the airline continuing to decline the decision was made to merge Lloyd Aviation with Skywest Airlines with the 21 aircraft in the airline fleet going to Skywest.
 On 30 September, Lloyd Aviation operated its final flight from Kingscote to Adelaide and subsequently ceased all operations.

 Destinations

 Throughout its existence the airline operated to destinations such as: